FOR MFA APPLICANTS

 Most qualified MFA students will likely get the chance to teach creative writing workshops during their time here, if they're interested.
 (GTAs teach approximately 20 sections each year of Introduction to Creative Nonfiction, Fiction, or Poetry.
 These are assigned through a competitive yearly application process.)

-Writing Program GTAs must complete a 10-day training in August before their first semester teaching.
+Writing Program GTAs must complete a mandatory 10-day training in August before their first semester teaching.
 During the first semester, they are required to take preceptorship (Engl 591), held once a week by the Writing Program, for which they receive three units of credit.
 All GTAs are required to enroll for and complete the minimum of 6 units of graduate credit per semester.
 It is the GTA’s responsibility to be familiar with all Graduate College policies, as deviations may result in cancelled registration or withheld paychecks.

 Second- and third-year GTA reappointments are granted provisionally, taking into account coursework and teaching performance (courses completed, grades earned, faculty recommendations, students' evaluations, supervisory reports, and the candidate's participation in preceptorship).

 Creative Writing Teaching Opportunities: Many (most? we try to give everyone the opportunity if we can) MFA students are offered the chance to teach an introductory creative writing class, Introduction to Creative Nonfiction (201), Introduction to Poetry (209), or Introduction to Fiction (210).